pierre-rouleau/trying-erlang/exercises/e3/frequency-server.rst

 The changes were simple to add the functionality.
 The code still presents it's interface to the world and it's still not easy to have multiple clients.

+One interesting point.
+The value returned by the function ``is_owner`` may be one of:

+- false
+- {true, Freq}

+The *type* of the returned value of ``is_owner`` is not always the same.
+This works because the caller uses pattern match.
+I'm not sure if this is a good way of doing it, but that does describe the logic quite well.
+It's a little unusual to see something like that but quite useful.
+That also presents some challenge in a usual type checking system.

 *An aside*: